LexDoornbos/Desktop_Connect_Four/README.md

 TODO:
   - add a check after each player's turn to see if there are four connecting pieces (horizontal / vertical / diagonal)
-  - in case of a win: hightlight the four connecting cells.
+  - in case of a win: highlight the four connecting cells.